A guide to the best ways to visit Kamakura on a day trip from Tokyo

 Please take note that the JR Shonan-Shinjuku Line for Kozu will not get your directly to Kamakura.
 You will have to transfer at Ofuna Station and catch the JR Yokosuka Line for Zushi there.
 You have to take this line if you are departing from Yokohama to Kamakura as well.

 Enoshima Kamakura Free Pass

-If you don’t plan (or got) a JR Pass, you might consider getting the Enoshima Kamakura Free Pass.
+If you don’t plan (or got) a Japan Rail Pass, you might consider getting the Enoshima Kamakura Free Pass.
 It will allow you to use the local Odakuy Line the whole day and give you discounts for some of the attractions (not the temples, though).